shikhar3295/adam2392.github.io/content/blog/personal/Personal Goals - 2018.md

 - (if possible): Other seafood [ ]

 #### 6. Reading and Knowledge [ ]
 I want to continuously be reading from highly regarded sources.
 I want to conssistently read from sources on Twitter, The World Economic Review and Bloomberg.
+I'll try to update some of my thoughts on the different mechanisms of obtaining knowledge.

 In order to keep up with my intake of knowledge, I want to challenge myself to write a series of publically available blog posts on trends in technology, medicine, politics and economics/finance.